 Sam’s a relative newcomer to Manchester, having lived in the city since last November.

 He’s a passionate photographer and counts his Olympus OMD EM5 as his favourite bit of tech – it goes everywhere with him.
+Check out his latest shots on Instagram.

 His favourite thing about Manchester is “its proud social history,” and he believes that smart cities present an opportunity for “the benefits of technology to be felt by all sections of society” and for technology to be put in place to “to drastically reduce the impact of cities on the environment.”